Alex-42-AI/HuffmanCoding/README.md

 In the `main` function information is read from the three input files.
 The `encode` function is applied to the text from file encodeInput.txt.
-Information about the Hufman tree and the encoded message in bits is taken respectively from file decodeTreeInput.txt and file decodeBittsInput.txt.
+Information about the Hufman tree and the encoded message in bits is taken respectively from file decodeTreeInput.txt and file decodeBittsInput.txt and applied to the `decode` function.